kolayne/find_most_similar_image/README.md

 Sorts an array of images by color similarity to a given image.
 Imagine you are given a directory with a HUGE amount of images inside and something like a screenshot of one of them.
 This script allows you to find an image (in fact images) visually nearest to a given (target) image.
+It prints a table with absolute paths to original images sorted by similarity so that last entry is the most similar to the target
 It also allows to quickly search for images, similar to different targets, if you are searching in the same set of images.

 Abstract usage: